LudovicaLV/LudovicaLV.github.io/Dyadic_behaviour_method/index.md

 - The R code for the individual analysis can be dowloaded [here](http://doi.org/10.5281/zenodo.4676286) both for the barplots (Ind_behaviour_barplot.R) and for the statistical analysis (Ind_behaviour_stat_analysis.R).
 This code has been used to generate Figure 9.

-- The R code for the pair analysis can be dowloaded [here](http://doi.org/10.5281/zenodo.4676286) (Pair_analysis.R).
+- The R code for the dyadic analysis can be dowloaded [here](http://doi.org/10.5281/zenodo.4676286) (Pair_analysis.R).
 This code has been used to generate Figure 10.

 - The R code for the extended analysis, explained in Section 2 and in our [SOF](https://ludovicalv.github.io/PDFs/Elep_paper.pdf), can be dowloaded [here](http://doi.org/10.5281/zenodo.4676286) (Extended_analysis.R).
 This code has been used to generate Figure 12.